ogurcan/blockchain/ethereum/doc/Setting Up a Local Private Test Network.md

 ## Interact with the Node

-We can interact with the node through [https://github.com/ethereum/go-ethereum/wiki/JavaScript-Console the Geth JavaScript console].
+We can interact with the node through [the Geth JavaScript console](https://github.com/ethereum/go-ethereum/wiki/JavaScript-Console).

 To do so first enter: